Hyurl/hyurl.github.io/sfn/docs/en-US/security.md

 on the server side, the operation will perform as usual, even the remote client will never notice.

-**sfn** framework give you the ability to fully control CORS, and it is very easy to configure.
+**SFN** framework give you the ability to fully control CORS, and it is very easy to configure.
 As usual, you just need to turn it on in the controller.

 ### Example of CORS